unlight/asmt-javascript-questions/README.md

 - How can we found causes of exceptions with memory leaks?
 - Have you an experience catching memory leaks in production?
 (What if memory contains sensitive data)
 - Please compare GraphQL and REST and RPC (pros and cons)?
-- Your teammates constantly postpone code review to the end of the sprint.
-As a result the changes are merged in the last day of the sprint, QAs could not verify them on time.
-What to do?
 - Let's say you've been given a task to find the weakest places in your solution/process to improve them.
 What will you do?
 - Imagine you are leaving a project where you was responsible for some big complex undocumented area.
 Your teammates are not competent in this area and you should make knowledge transfer for them.
 Your steps?
 - You mentioned Kafka for a messaging pattern, did you considered other options like RabbitMQ?
 Still in the messaging topic what was the challenge to you implementing this pattern?